Here are management / manager interview questions and answers for fresher as well experienced candidates to get their dream job.

 47) An employee reports a problem to you, how do you go about solving it?

 I will review all the relevant facts to consider alternatives.
 I will then decide on the most appropriate action.

 48) How do you motivate an employee who is reluctant to take on an additional task?

 I take a look at their needs and perspectives to understand why they are reluctant.
 I would ensure that they have all the tools necessary to complete the task I would communicate the goal, gain commitment, and establish a reward or incentive that will motivate the employee.

-50. An employee of yours is interested in a promotion.
-However, they are not qualified for the new position.
+50) An employee wants a promotion, however, he or she is not qualified for the new position.
 How would you have the conversation with the employee?

 I would sit them down and let them know what the qualifications are for the position and explain the reasons why they are not ready for the position.
 Then we would work with the employee to put together an action plan that will help them work on the skills they would need for the position.
 I would regularly check on how they are progressing to ensure they are on the right track.

 Refer our Project Management Tutorials for an extra edge in your interview.